zsebben/Sales-Data-ETL-Pipeline-PostgreSQL/README.md

 (a nyers, strukturálatlan text_field bemutatása + screenshot)

 ## Pipeline Steps
-### 1. Detecting and extracting dates from unstructured text
+### 1. Detect and extract dates from unstructured text

-Some records had no value in the structured `date` column, but the date existed inside a free-text field in an inconsistent format (`-`, `_`, `.`, or `/` as separators).
-Using regex matching (`~`) and `substring()`, I identified these rows and extracted the date pattern into a new column.
+Some records have no value in the structured `date` column, but the date exists inside the text field in an inconsistent format (`-`, `_`, `.`, or `/` as separators).
+Using regex matching (`~`) and `substring()`, I identify these rows and extract the date pattern into a new column.

 ```sql
 select * from data_revenue dr